openhealthcare/elcid/search/README.md

 all data including hospital number/name

 TO DO
-rename column to row in the query rename the schema.subrecord to schema.rule figure out a way where we can choose to sended a nested extract, or not remove the and or combination in its current state
+rename column to rule in the query rename the schema.subrecord to schema.rule figure out a way where we can choose to sended a nested extract, or not remove the and or combination in its current state